sidhartha11/InterviewTricks/README.md

 31. Simple Matrix Dot Multiplication example ( TODO -- multi-threaded approach to Matrix Multiplication )
 32. Simple Generic Trie Tree Implementation.
 Feel Free to contribute.
 33. SUBSET SUM PROBLEM: Simple Dynamic Programming Implementation.
+34. Find all pairs in a SORTED array that add up to some number.

 ## started adding a collection of Design Patterns implemented in Java.